-- Click the "+ Add Node" button (1) on the top right of the "XML Configuration" area.
+- Click the '+ Add node' button on the top right of the "Nodes" area.

-- A "Settings" panel will appear where you can customize the node (2).
+2. An "Add node" panel will appear where you can customize the node.

-4. Add the additional information that we saw that came after rss in the example feed, that extra information will be contained in node attributes.
-A node attribute looks like this: xmlns:g and its value is: http://base.google.com/ns/1.0 We add that information in the 'Attribute' and 'Value' fields (2)
+4. Add the additional information that we saw came after "rss" in the example feed shown above.
+This extra information will be contained in node attributes, which you can add by selecting '+ Add attribute'.
+A node attribute looks like this: "xmlns:g" and its value is: "http://base.google.com/ns/1.0" We add that information in the "XML Attribute" and "Value" fields as shown below.

-6. Finally press "Save" at the top of the settings to add the node to the Feed builder (5).
+5. Finally press 'Add node' at the top of the settings to add the node to the Feed Builder.

-Our next task is to add 'channel' as a sub nodes to the rss node.
+Our next task is to add "channel" as a subnode to the "rss" node.
 To do this:

-- Activate the "Leaf node" switch (3).
-This will give us a field where we can write in the values (4).
+- Check the 'Leaf node' box.
+This will give us a field where we can write in the corresponding value.

-- Repeat these steps for the other two nodes
+- Repeat these steps for the "link" and "description" nodes.

-This will create the node as a direct subnode to <channel>.
+This will create the nodes as direct subnodes to the "channel" node.

 To update this:

-- Go in to the settings of <products>, by clicking the settings icon (1)
+- Go into the settings of "products", by clicking the 'Edit node' icon.

-This will move the product nodes under the channel node.
+This will move the "products" node and all of its subnodes under the "channel" node.

-By default in Plytix, a product node is called <product>, so we need to change this to "item" in order to meet the GMC specifications.
-To do this:
+By default in Plytix, a product node is called "product", so we need to change this to "item" in order to meet the GMC specifications.

-Then we need to delete the green "Products" node that all our items currently live under.
-GMC lists all their items one after the other and not under an "items" hierarchy level, which is why we do not need this green "Products" node.
+Next, we must delete the topmost "products" node that all our items currently live under.
+GMC lists all their items one after another (not under an "items" hierarchy level), so we do not need this "products" node.

-Deleting the green <products> node moves everything up a hierarchy level, and we can now see that our feed content and hierarchy is starting to take shape:
+Deleting the "products" node moves everything up a hierarchy level, and we can now see that our feed content and hierarchy is starting to take shape:

 Next we must change the attribute 'Node Tags' so they match GMC's naming convention.
 Using the example we have been working with, we need to change the attribute names to the following: